FarmDyn/documentation/docs/template/fertilization_ordinance.md

    $$endif.fertGui
 ```

-For the months which are defined in the described sets, the varialbes for fertiliser application are set to zero.
+For the months which are defined in the described sets, the variables for fertiliser application are set to zero.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/fertilizing.gms GAMS /v_syntDist.up.*?\(arabCrops.*?till/ /\$\$endif\.v_manDist/)
 ```GAMS